 The fires created the largest hazardous debris cleanup in EPA history, according to the agency.

-Zeldin said his agency has been doing “everything in our power” to complete the first phase of clearing hazardous materials and toxic chemicals from the burn zones.
+Zeldin said his agency has been doing “everything” in its power to complete the first phase of clearing hazardous materials and toxic chemicals from the burn zones.

-More than 1,000 EPA specialists continued to clear homes and businesses of burned lithium-ion batteries, household cleaners, paints, solvents, oils, and pesticides.
-The teams cleared 800 properties by Friday and had inspected more than 3,100 parcels, Bass reported.
+More than 1,000 EPA specialists have continued to clear homes and businesses of burned lithium-ion batteries, household cleaners, paints, solvents, oils, and pesticides.
+The teams cleared 800 properties by Feb.
+7 and had inspected more than 3,100 parcels, Bass reported.

 The U.S. Army Corps of Engineers will conduct the second phase, which will include clearing fire debris to make way for rebuilding.